kpratt97/post-install-config/README.md

 </p>
 <br />

-<p> Creating OsTicket Department: The Department host many sub departments of the osTicket, the status of the department will determine its visibility as well as if tickets can be routed the that department
+<p> Creating The Department: The Department host many sub departments of the osTicket, the status of the department will determine its visibility as well as if tickets can be routed the that department

 https://user-images.githubusercontent.com/119460677/209869279-75ac86ff-9caf-4100-ad88-a7c928ee2e73.mp4